vincentcasseau/vincentcasseau.github.io/how-tos-cfd-initial-conditions.md

 &nbsp;

 ### 2.2 Super-catalytic wall
-For a super-catalytic wall, the mixture composition at the wall is that of the free-stream and the current implementation is as follows
+For a super-catalytic wall, the mixture composition at the surface is that of the free-stream and its implementation is as follows

 ```c++
     inlet